silentiumtempus/lencor_archive/app/Resources/doc/file_links.md

 ## Client browser configuration to support file links

-By default, web browsers don't allow opening links (<a>) pointing to network share drive.
+By default, web browsers don't allow opening links (<a href>) pointing to network share drive.
 To change this additional client web browser configuration is required.

 Internet Explorer